olayasturias/olayasturias.github.io/_posts/2020-09-15-improveorprocess.md

 Recall is the percentage of  true positives among all ground truths.
 It is useful when we want to find **all** the relevant objects.
 ![recall](https://raw.githubusercontent.com/olayasturias/olayasturias.github.io/master/assets/images/underwater-enhancement/recall.png)

+From these two values we can obtain the PrecisionxRecall curve.
+There is one curve for each object class.
+If the prediction stays high as the recall increases, we can consider that we have a good detector.

 ![pxr](https://raw.githubusercontent.com/olayasturias/olayasturias.github.io/master/assets/images/underwater-enhancement/pxr.png)